jinman36/reading-notes/201n21/readings/class-05.md

     1. measure images in pixels

 ## Chapter 11 HTML
-- Understanding Color - All the colors below are reffering to the same mixing of Red, Green, Blue - they are only telling the computer to either mix them differently or the values are already assigned but the mixture process would still be the same.
+- Understanding Color - All the colors below are referring to the same mixing of Red, Green, Blue - they are only telling the computer to either mix them differently or the values are already assigned but the mixture process would still be the same.
-- The bottom (3) are elements that will help cutomize colors even further - the 4th is added for CSS3
+- The bottom (3) are elements that will help customize colors even further - the 4th is added for CSS3
   - RGB Values
   - Hex codes
   - color names